 Home Equity Loan

-A home equity loan is in essence a second mortgage, and works much like your first mortgage.
+A home equity loan is in essence a second mortgage, is an easy personal loan to get, and works much like your first mortgage.

 - You will decide on the amount you need and when it is approved, that is the sum you will borrow.